-- ▲ The Ministry of Education of Peru (MinEDU)'s rural school connectivity program: Telesat provided connectivity for approximately 2,000 rural schools serving 135,000 students in unserved and underserved areas. - ▲ The Internet para Todos (IpT) "Internet for All" connectivity program in Peru: Service provider partner Telefónica leverages Telesat Ku-band capacity to bridge the digital divide in Latin America and bring mobile broadband to remote populations where conventional telecom infrastructure deployment is not economically feasible.
-IpT is an open-access wholesale rural mobile infrastructure operator launched by Telefónica, Facebook, IDB Invest and the CAF (Development Bank of Latin America). - ▲ The Colombian Ministry of Telecommunications' (MinTIC) Digital Centers program: Telesat provides high throughput Ku-band capacity to bring internet connectivity to remote schools, health posts and government institutions under a contract award from Sencinet Colombia.
-This project seeks to create over 14,000 digital centers that will be connected via terrestrial and/or satellite connectivity.
-The program is in the implementation phase and nearly 7,500 digital centers have been installed. - ▲ Indonesia's government broadband program to provide communication services to 3T regions (outermost, remote, and underdeveloped).
+- The Internet para Todos (IpT) "Internet for All" connectivity program in Peru: Service provider partner Telefónica leverages Telesat Ku-band capacity to bridge the digital divide in Latin America and bring mobile broadband to remote populations where conventional telecom infrastructure deployment is not economically feasible.
+IpT is an open-access wholesale rural mobile infrastructure operator launched by Telefónica, Facebook, IDB Invest and the CAF (Development Bank of Latin America). - ▲ The Colombian Ministry of Telecommunications' (MinTIC) Digital Centers program: Telesat provides high throughput Ka- and Ku-band capacity to bring internet connectivity to remote schools, health posts and government institutions through contracts with Sencinet and Hughes Colombia.
+This project seeks to create over 14,000 digital centers that will be connected via terrestrial and/or satellite connectivity. - ▲ Andesat Peru is providing Internet connectivity using Telesat high throughput Ku band capacity to 7 remote schools in the Moquegua region in Southern Peru, in partnership with Urbi (an Intercorp Group subsidiary), and financed by Mitsubishi.
+The project is expected to grow in 2025. - ▲ The high throughput Ka-band payload on Telstar 19 VANTAGE that is under contract with Hughes Brazil is connecting remote schools, health posts and government institutions in support of the GESAC program managed by Telebras.
+This is a digital divide program which aims to connect 28,000 federal points across Brazil. - Telesat high throughput Ku-band capacity under contract by Top Comunications is providing connectivity to 320 remote schools in Venezuela.
+This digital divide program is sponsored and managed by CONATEL and is expected to grow in 2025. - Cable and Wireless Panama (part of Liberty Latin America) provides connectivity to 135 remote schools in Panama through a network that has been operating on Telesat Ku-band capacity for several years. - ▲ Indonesia's government broadband program to provide communication services to 3T regions (outermost, remote, and underdeveloped).
 This program is managed by the Telecommunication and Information Accessibility Agency (BAKTI) of the Communication and Informatics Ministry (Kominfo).
-Telesat partnered with Indonesian service providers for this program. - ▲ Telesat partnered with a leading European service provider to provide satellite capacity for broadband connectivity to schools across Niger - one of the world's most impoverished nations - through a World Bank program
+Telesat partnered with Indonesian service providers for this program. - Telesat partnered with a leading European service provider to provide satellite capacity for broadband connectivity to schools across Niger - one of the world's most impoverished nations - through a World Bank program